eriklarson12/House-Price-Prediction-in-Southern-California/README.md

 4. Consider ethical implications, ensuring predictions do not reinforce biases, particularly when sensitive attributes (e.g., neighborhood demographics) could influence results.

+### Expected Results

+1. Gradient Boosting and Random Forest models are expected to outperform linear regression due to their ability to capture nonlinear interactions and complex feature relationships.

+2. Adding unsupervised features from PCA and clustering is expected to improve predictive accuracy relative to using only raw property features.

+3. Outlier detection and handling will likely reduce RMSE by removing mislabeled or extreme-value records that could skew model predictions.